 For almost all my fermentation projects, I add a little starter (click here to find out how to easily make your own fermentation starter, also called a "ginger bug") to help get things going in the right direction.
-It's not strictly required in this recipe, but when I did it by the book I didn't get any noticeable fermentation until I added some of my ginger bug.
+It's absolutely not required in this recipe, but when I did it by the book, I personally didn't get any noticeable fermentation until I added some of my ginger bug.
 The traditional ingredients are only water and honey, but raw honey has natural anti-microbial properties that inhibit growth of even beneficial bacteria.
 To ensure you get a live ferment, add 1 cup of soda starter from your ginger bug.
-It takes just 3 days to make and you can use it forever with some light feeding and proper storage.
+The starter takes just 3 days to make and you can use it forever with some light feeding and proper storage.

 Supplies you need:

 3 quarts water, preferably dechlorinated (click here to see how I easily dechlorinate my water)